zorncbllr/php-mono/README.md

     <h1> <?= $name ?> </h1>

-If you pass in a value as the second argument in the view() function, the value can be accessed within a variable with the same naming convention as your key in the associated array options that you've passed.
+If you pass in a value as the second argument in the view() function, the value can be accessed within a variable with the same naming convention as specified in your key within the associated array options that you've passed.

 ## Models in Mono